Your Stop-By-Stop Plan To An INCREDIBLE Day In Düsseldorf

 Start your day at the landmark Rheinturm when it opens at 10am.
 It’s the perfect place to see what’s ahead in this great day itinerary for Düsseldorf.

-This is the place to visit in Düsseldorf for its incomparable panoramic views.
+That’s because this is the place to visit in Düsseldorf for its incomparable panoramic views.
 As the tallest building in the city at 240.5 meters, the tower offers a bird’s-eye perspective that is especially stunning in the early hours when the city is just beginning to stir.

 Look out for notable landmarks like the MedienHafen, the Hofgarten, and the winding Rhine River.
-The tower’s revolving restaurant, although more on the pricier side, provides a unique dining experience with the cityscape as your backdrop.
+The tower’s revolving restaurant, although on the pricier side, provides a unique dining experience with the cityscape as your backdrop.
 You could choose to eat here later.

 Stop 2: K21 Standehaus